Emma Hayes: Early life

 Hayes was born in Camden, London, and attended Parliament Hill School.
-She then studied at Liverpool Hope University, graduating in 1999.

-Hayes joined Arsenal's academy but a career-ending ankle injury while on a ski trip when she was 17 cut-short her playing career.
-With football ruled out, Hayes took European Studies, Spanish, and Sociology at Liverpool Hope college and later a Master's degree in Intelligence and International Affairs.
+She played for Arsenal's academy as a midfielder from 1988 to 1996, but an ankle injury while on a ski trip when she was 17 ultimately ended her playing career.
+With football ruled out, Hayes studied European studies, Spanish, and sociology at Liverpool Hope University College and later read for a master's degree in intelligence and international affairs.